KopiasCsaba/StreamFixerBrowserExtension/README.md

 Also, the overlays are placed in a 16:9 full-width box therefore the quality of the video is as high as it can be.

+Watch how to live stream an online conferece:
 [![How to live stream an online conference](https://img.youtube.com/vi/IbEqSYezKOM/0.jpg)]( https://youtu.be/IbEqSYezKOM )